 Abstract:

-Objective: Given today's intricate individual and societal demands, conventional educational strategies may not adequately meet essential needs.
-Consequently, alternative methodologies such as 'Philosophy for Children' (P4C) have gained traction.
+Introduction: Given today’s intricate individual and societal demands, conventional educational strategies may not adequately meet essential needs.
+Consequently, alternative methodologies, such as ‘philosophy for children’ (P4C), have gained traction.
 In Iran, P4C has been implemented in the education of young children over the past decade, with a distinct focus on enhancing reasoning and critical thinking skills.
-The purpose of the current study was to assess the impact of P4C interventions on the mental well-being of children aged 6-13 over a nine-month period.
-The evaluation included an analysis of conduct problems, social problems, hyperactivity, anxiety levels, and inattention symptoms.
+This study aimed to assess the impact of P4C interventions on the mental well-being of children aged 6-13 over nine months.
+The evaluation included an analysis of conduct problems, social problems, hyperactivity, anxiety, and inattention symptoms.

-Method: This study included 74 children aged 6–13 years.
-They were randomly divided into an experimental group (N=37) and a wait-list control group (N=37).
-Pre- and post-P4C intervention assessments were conducted using the Connors Teacher Rating Scale form and Swanson, Nolan, and Pelham (SNAP-IV) scores administered by teachers.
+Methods: This study included 74 children aged 6–13 years.
+They were randomly divided into an experimental group (n=37) and a wait-list control group (n=37).
+Pre- and post-P4C intervention assessments were conducted using the Connors teacher rating scale (CTRS) and the Swanson, Nolan, and Pelham (SNAP-IV) scores, both administered by teachers.
 The intervention group engaged in weekly philosophical group discussions for 9 months as part of the study.

 Results: The findings indicated that the P4C group showed significant reductions in symptoms of inattention, hyperactivity, conduct problems, social problems, anxiety, and total symptoms compared to the control group.
-ANCOVA results revealed significant differences between the groups across all domains of Conner's Scale and SNAP-IV, with large effect sizes indicating a strong impact of the intervention on improving behavioral outcomes.
+Analysis of covariance (ANCOVA) results revealed significant differences between the groups across all domains of CTRS and SNAP-IV scale, with large effect sizes indicating a substantial impact of the intervention on behavioral outcomes.

 Conclusion: These findings highlight the significant impact of P4C interventions in addressing behavioral challenges in children, emphasizing the importance of integrating philosophy-based approaches in education to promote children’s behavioral well-being.